Click the image below to view the 2019 Annual Security Report

 - Contact someone you trust to be with you and support you.

 Prairie State College, Chicago Heights and Matteson communities offer other important resources to the victims of sexual violence which may including medical treatment, counseling and advocacy they may wish to utilize.
-The PSC Title IX Coordinator (Executive Director of Human Resources) (708)709-7884 is available to assist any student or employee free of charge and will help them consider their options and navigate through any resources or recourse they elect to pursue.
+The PSC Title IX Coordinator (Manager, Compliance and Effectiveness) (708) 709-3653 is available to assist any student or employee free of charge and will help them consider their options and navigate through any resources or recourse they elect to pursue.
 A victim need not make a formal report to law enforcement to access these resources that include the following.

 - Chicago Heights Police Department (708)756-6400

 - Chicago Rape Crisis Hotline (888)293-2080

 Whether or not a student or employee reports to law enforcement and/or pursues any formal action, if they report an incident of sexual assault, domestic violence, dating violence, or stalking Prairie State College is committed to providing a safe learning and/or working environment as possible.
 Upon request, the Prairie State will make any reasonable, available change to a victim’s academic and/or working situation.
 Students may contact Student Services (708)709-3506 for assistance, and employees may contact the Title IX Coordinator (708) 709-3653 for assistance.

 If a victim reports the incident to the Prairie State Police, they will assist them in obtaining a temporary protective order through the circuit court.
 Prairie State is committed to ensuring that any such order is fully upheld on all institutionally owned and controlled property.
 Prairie State College is also committed to protecting victims from any further harm.